"The group also said the medications would not further delay healing in patients with nonhealing nonvertebral fractures.

-Single injections of calcitonin cause a marked transient inhibition of the ongoing bone resorptive process.
+Single injections of calcitonin-salmon caused a marked transient inhibition of the ongoing bone resorptive process.
 With prolonged use, there is a persistent, smaller decrease in the rate of bone resorption.
 Histologically, this is associated with a decreased number of osteoclasts and an apparent decrease in their resorptive activity.
-Decreased osteocytic resorption may also be involved.
-There is some evidence that initially bone formation may be augmented by calcitonin through increased osteoblastic activity.
-However, calcitonin will probably not induce a long-term increase in bone formation.

-Increasing evidence indicates that calcitonin has significant actions on the gastrointestinal tract.
-Short-term administration results in marked transient decreases in the volume and acidity of gastric juice and in the volume and the trypsin and amylase content of pancreatic juice.
-Whether these effects continue to be elicited after each injection of calcitonin during chronic therapy has not been investigated.
+Some evidence from studies with injectable preparations suggests that calcitonin-salmon may have effects on the gastrointestinal tract.
+Short-term administration of injectable calcitonin-salmon results in marked transient decreases in the volume and acidity of gastric juice and in the volume and the trypsin and amylase content of pancreatic juice.
+Whether these effects continue to be elicited after each injection of calcitonin-salmon during chronic therapy has not been investigated.

-The absolute bioavailability of salmon calcitonin is approximately 66% and 71% after intramuscular (i.m.) or subcutaneous (s.c.) injection, respectively.
+The absolute bioavailability of calcitonin-salmon is approximately 66% and 71% after intramuscular or subcutaneous injection, respectively.
 After subcutaneous administration, peak plasma levels are reached in approximately 23 minutes.
-The terminal half-life is approximately 58 minutes for i.m. administration and 59 to 64 minutes for s.c. administration.
-The apparent volume of distribution is 0.15-0.3 L/kg.
+The terminal half-life is approximately 58 minutes for intramuscular administration and 59 to 64 minutes for subcutaneous administration.
+The apparent volume of distribution is 0.15––0.3 L/kg.